 Brian Kingsley named new PSD superintendent

-Following a months-long national search, the board named Brian Kingsley as PSD's new superintendent during a meeting April 13.
+Following a national search, the Poudre School District Board of Education named Brian Kingsley as PSD's new superintendent during a meeting April 13, 2021.
 The board voted 7-0 to approve his appointment.

 Superintendent search timeline